gregalletti/ACT_writeups/2020/README.md

 ## crackme
 ![c](https://img.shields.io/badge/reversing-green) ![p](https://img.shields.io/badge/Points-204-success)

-Let's just run this in gdb, and set a simple breakpoint in the main with "b main".
+Let's just run this in gdb, and set a simple breakpoint in the main with `b main`.
-Let's see what the program does, because Ghidra tells us nothing for now. ("x /100i $rip")
+Let's see what the program does, because Ghidra tells us nothing for now. (`x /100i $rip`)

 ```assembly
 => 0x555555554866 <main+4>:		sub    rsp,0x10